ropas/pytea/README.md

 ## Brief Explanation of Analysis Result

-For a full explanation, see [result-explain.md](doc/result-explain.md)
+For the full explanation, see [result-explain.md](doc/result-explain.md)

 PyTea is composed with two analyzer.